IsakHolmdahl/pi-project-hermes-memory/README.md

 </div>

 Your Pi agent normally forgets everything when you close a session. **This extension fixes that.**

+**NOTE:** This is a fork of the original Hermes memory package for Pi.
+This fork aims to move the memory bank from the global Pi configuration to only local projects.
+That enables you to have different memories for different projects.
+The original package also has that functionality, but still stored the project specific memories in the global config.
+This made the separation for security concerns impossible.
+With this fork you will have a much easier time separating the memories, which limits security-sensitive memories from being read by models for other projects that aren't approved for your project.

 - 🔍 **Search every conversation** — "what did we discuss about auth?" finds it instantly
 - 🧠 **Persistent memory** — facts, preferences, corrections survive across sessions